 Additional aids like melatonin, magnesium, and valerian root have been shown to help some people fall asleep, but your personal experience may vary.
 Furthermore, some of these aids may have unwanted side effects.
 Consider consulting your physician before taking any medications or supplements to assist with sleep.

 Sleep disorders are recurring patterns of behavior that lead to sleep deprivation.
 Some of the most common sleep disorders are:

 - Sleep apnea: If a person experiences interruptions in breathing during sleep, they may be suffering from sleep apnea.
 This usually occurs when the tissue of the back of the throat collapses during rest, leaving the sufferer gasping for air.
-While anyone can experience it, people who are overweight are more likely to have sleep apnea.
+While anyone can experience it, sleep apnea can become more common with weight gain.

 - Restless leg syndrome: As a result of a disorder with a part of the nervous system, restless leg syndrome can cause sleep deprivation.
 Those with this syndrome experience a strong urge to move their legs.
 Obviously, this can complicate the act of falling asleep.

 If you believe you may have a sleep disorder, try taking a sleep disorders screening survey.
 If this indicates that you could have a disorder, discuss your concerns with your primary physician.

 - Sleep Problems in University Students – an Intervention